nkinnan/esphome-pace-bms/README.md

 We need at least one and as many as four configuration values to speak with the BMS successfully:
 1) **`protocol_commandset`** - The **actual** protocol version being used, this determines what commands can be sent to the BMS.
 2) **`protocol_version`** - The "claimed version" of the protocol - some BMSes lie about what protocol version they are speaking.
-This is the value sent over the wire in the frame header, but which commands are sent is still determined by `protocol_commandset`
+This is the value sent over the wire in the frame header, but which commands can be sent is still determined by `protocol_commandset`
 3) **`protocol_variant`** - For protocol commandset 20 only, the "variant" of the protocol this BMS is using.
-This determines how some of the BMS responses (to the same command) are interpreted and can be one of (currently) three supported values:
+This determines how some of the BMS responses (to the same command) are interpreted, and can be one of (currently) three supported values:
     * PYLON
     * SEPLOS
     * EG4
-4) **`battery_chemistry`** - In almost all cases this will be 0x46, but some manufacturers who again hate consistency will use a different value (or actually legitimately have a different chemistry).
+4) **`battery_chemistry`** - In almost all cases this will be 0x46, but some manufacturers who again hate compatibility will use a different value (or actually legitimately have a different chemistry in some cases).

 Now, going back to the requests you snooped over the COM port
 ```